-STRATEGIC ELEMENTS
+STRATEGIC ELE EMENTS

 Communication Objective Key Communication Risks Audience Current Behavior / Desired Change Message / Info Needs

 Coastal LGUs Port Cities and Municipalities

 • International Bodies

 International Maritime Organization (IMO) Other international maritime organizations

 Environmental and Conservation Groups

 Organizations focused on marine conservation and environmental protection

-Media [local, and international]
+• Media [local, and international]

 General Public

 Consumers and Users of maritime services

 Individuals with an interest in maritime affairs

-1 WORKPLAN EVALUATION Channel / Activity Time O/PR Resources Needed Expected Outcomes Collaborate with educational institutions to develop educational campaigns targeting students and professionals in the maritime industry, focusing on the importance and implications of the MIDP 2028.
+, WORKPLAN EVALUATION Channel / Activity Time O/PR Resources Needed Expected Outcomes Collaborate with educational institutions to develop educational campaigns targeting students and professionals in the maritime industry, focusing on the importance and implications of the MIDP 2028.
 Continuous conduct of Usapang STCW to address concerns of the present, and the future maritime workforce, maritime training institutions, among others.
-Industry conferences and forums: Participate in industry conferences and forums to present and discuss the MIDP 2028, facilitating knowledge-sharing and networking opportunities among industry experts and stakeholders.
-Media collaborations: Partner with media outlets to feature articles, interviews, and news segments that provide indepth coverage and analysis of the MIDP 2028, increasing awareness and understanding among a broader audience.
-Collaboration with educational institutions for content development and outreach efforts.
+Industry conferences and forums: Participate in industry conferences and forums to present and discuss Collaboration with educational institutions for content development and outreach efforts.
 Marketing and promotional materials to raise awareness about educational campaigns.
 Industry conferences and forums: Participation fees or sponsorship for industry conferences and forums.
-Presentation materials and visual aids to effectively communicate information about MIDP 2028.
+Increased dialogue and collaboration among stakeholders, fostering a sense of ownership and shared responsibility in implementing the MIDP 2028.
+Knowledge Sharing and Dissemination: Availability of comprehensive informational materials, such as brochures, fact sheets, and infographics, the MIDP 2028, facilitating knowledge-sharing and networking opportunities among industry experts and stakeholders.
+Presentation materials and visual aids to effectively communicate information about MIDP 2028 that effectively communicate the plan's details to a wide audience. experts and stakeholders.
+Media collaborations: • Partner with media outlets to feature articles, interviews, and news segments that provide in- depth coverage and analysis of the MIDP 2028, increasing awareness and understanding among a broader audience. communicate information about MIDP 2028.
 Online resources and platforms: Website development or hosting services for a dedicated MIDP 2028 tab in the MARINA website.
-Web developers and designers to create userfriendly interfaces and functionalities Content management system for organizing and updating downloadable resources, case studies, success stories, and progress updates.
+Web developers and designers to create user- friendly interfaces and functionalities Content management system for organizing and updating downloadable resources, case studies, success stories, and progress updates.
 Media collaborations: Partnerships with media outlets for featuring articles, interviews, and news segments.
 Media relations personnel to establish and maintain relationships with media partners.
 Media production support for video interviews or news segments.
-Increased dialogue and collaboration among stakeholders, fostering a sense of ownership and shared responsibility in implementing the MIDP 2028.
-Knowledge Sharing and Dissemination: Availability of comprehensive informational materials, such as brochures, fact sheets, and infographics, that effectively communicate the plan's details to a wide audience.
 Access to online resources and platforms that provide downloadable materials, case studies, success stories, and updates on the plan's progress.
-Media coverage and dissemination of indepth articles, interviews, and news segments, increasing awareness and understanding among a broader audience.
+Media coverage and dissemination of in- depth articles, interviews, and news segments, increasing awareness and understanding among a broader audience.